2023

 Bank and Accountant

-Product designer, Product Strategy, User Research, Interaction, Visual design, Prototyping & Testing, Information Architecture, Interfaces
+Product design, Product Strategy, User Research, Interaction, Visual design, Prototyping & Testing, Information Architecture, User Interfaces

 Team